beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 Construct a maximum clade credibility (MCC) tree in TreeAnnotator (check the required burn-in first) and load the result into FigTree.
 Set the time axis and play around with the node order, node labels and branch labels to obtain a visualisation that best showcases the important aspects of the MCC tree.

-### Visualizing the MCC tree <!--and calculating Bayes factor support for rates--> using SpreadGL
+### Visualising the MCC tree <!--and calculating Bayes factor support for rates--> using SpreadGL

-SpreadGL, i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics built on kepler.gl, is an online platform to visualize the output from Bayesian phylogeographic analysis and constitutes a user-friendly application to analyze and visualize reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
+SpreadGL (Li et al. 2024), i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics built on kepler.gl, is an online platform to visualize the output from Bayesian phylogeographic analysis and constitutes a user-friendly application to analyze and visualize reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
 SpreadGL allows to visualise spatial reconstructions on custom maps and is run entirely online in browsers such as Firefox, Safari and Chrome.

 To get started with SpreadGL,follow the instructions [here](https://beast.community/spreadgl.html).